 The patient is prescribed hydrocodone/acetaminophen 5 mg/500 mg; two tablets every six hours as needed (56 tablets) for 1 week.

 Five days later, she calls for an early refill and reports that the medication is not helping her pain, and she just lies around all day.

 With the help of the pain specialist, oxymorphone ER 5 mg was ordered every 12 hours.
-The patient was told to follow-up in one week to assess effectiveness.
+The patient was told to follow up in one week to assess effectiveness.
 After one week, the patient reports she is more functional but still in a lot of pain.
 The dose of oxymorphone ER was increased to 10 mg every 12 hours.
 After one more week, she was given oxymorphone IR 5 mg to be used one hour before exercise.
-This allowed the patient not only to function well but begin participating in an exercise program.
+This prescription allowed the patient to function well and participate in an exercise program.
 The patient was ordered a bowel stimulant (Senna) with a stool softener (Colace) to prevent constipation.

-The patient is prescribed fourteen pills oxymorphone ER 10 mg (to be taken twice a day) and seven pills of oxymorphone IR 5 mg (to be taken once a day before exercise) once a week.
+The patient was prescribed fourteen pills of oxymorphone ER 10 mg (to be taken twice a day) and seven pills of oxymorphone IR 5 mg (to be taken once a day before exercise) once a week.

 The use of controlled substances is laced with risks for the prescriber and the patient.
 Abuse, misuse, drug diversion and overdose are all potential complications of opioid use.